-The Director of Workforce Services in Kankakee County is a board member on the Kankakee County Renewed Opportunity (KCRO).
+The Kankakee Workforce Services has an established partnership with Kankakee County Renewed Opportunity (KCRO).
 KCRO is a not-for-profit organization that works jointly with the Kankakee Sheriff's Department to reduce recidivism in Kankakee County.
-Board members represent a wide variety of entities ranging from probation, circuit court, mental health and substance abuse, and workforce services.
-KCRO meets on a monthly basis to brainstorm, discuss, and implement ideas, programs, and services.
 The goal is to reduce the barriers to reentry and the stigma surrounding returning citizens, redefining the image of returnees, and helping them become valued productive people, in order that Kankakee County would have the lowest county-wide rate of recidivism in the State of Illinois.
 One of the initiatives of the KCRO is workforce services goes into the county jail to provide job readiness workshops such as resume and job search assistance to returning citizens to help prepare the individuals for the workforce upon release.

-In addition, Adult Education is working with the Kankakee County Sheriff's office to provide GED services to incarcerated individuals so they can get their GED while in prison.
+In addition, Adult Education is working with the Kankakee County Sheriff's office and has provided GED services to incarcerated individuals so they can get their GED while in prison.
 In addition, the program is implemented not to stop at obtaining the GED.
 Individuals can continue their training through online community college classes provided by Kankakee Community College on order to start a new career pathway.